itsdlow/itsdlow.github.io/_portfolio/post_resources/Audio_Engine_Documentation.markdown

 ## 4 - **Initializing a Sound Object**
 - After loading all the wave resource, a _Sound_ can be created to play an manipulate a particular _WaveSound_.

-> A reference to a sound handle is created by supplying the _SoundID_ to SoundManager::InitializeSound.
+> A reference to a sound handle is created by supplying the _SoundID_ or _PlaylistID_ to SoundManager::InitializeSound.
 This function must also be supplied a _GameSound_ as an out parameter, used to give access to a _Sound_.
 >
 {% highlight cpp %}
 void Demo1()